Epstein death may not mean end of sex trafficking probe

 FBI, Justice Department throw extra manpower at Epstein case

-The FBI and and the Justice Department’s inspector general have devoted additional resources toward investigating Epstein's death.
+The FBI and and the Justice Department’s inspector general office have devoted additional resources toward investigating Epstein's death.
 The New York City medical examiner performed an autopsy Sunday but said she needed more information before making a determination.
 Attorney General William Barr is taking a hands-on role in the investigation, according to the Wall Street Journal, and has asked Deputy FBI Director David Bowdich to brief the deputy attorney general every three hours.

-Epstein had been placed on suicide watch after he was found last month with bruising on his neck, but he was taken off the watch at the end of July.
+Epstein had been placed on suicide watch after he was found unconscious last month with bruising on his neck, but he was taken off the watch at the end of July.
 The Justice Department was told Epstein would be monitored by a guard every half-hour and would be housed with a cellmate, an official with knowledge into the investigation told the AP.
 However, the cellmate recently had been transferred, allowing him to be housed alone, a violation of jail protocol, officials told the New York Times.
 At the time of his death, Epstein was facing 45 years in prison on sex trafficking charges, accused of sexually abusing dozens of young girls between 2002 and 2005.

 Epstein death may nobe end of sex trafficking investigation